samjones00/docs/docs/_documentation/Server-Events.md

 ### Server Event Providers

-There are 2 Server Implementations of Server Events available, the default In Memory provider enables sending real-time communications to all clients subscribed to the same ServiceStack Instance whilst Redis Server Events utilizes a distributed redis-server back-end to provide a scale-out option capable of serving across multiple fan-out/load-balanced App Servers: I
+There are 2 Server Implementations of Server Events available, the default In Memory provider enables sending real-time communications to all clients subscribed to the same ServiceStack Instance whilst Redis Server Events utilizes a distributed redis-server back-end to provide a scale-out option capable of serving across multiple fan-out/load-balanced App Servers:

   - Memory Server Events (default)
   - [Redis Server Events](/redis-server-events)